Sivusto ei tue käyttämääsi selainta. Suosittelemme selaimen päivittämistä uudempaan versioon.

 Rare earth mining

-Rare earth elements (REEs) are widely used in electronics, especially magnetic materials.
-Maintaining supply requires new mining operations, which bring environmental, health, and geopolitical risks, as highlighted in the Harvard International Review.
-Many electronic applications do not inherently require REEs — better material design can eliminate them entirely.
-Relying on “recycled REEs” is not a long‑term solution; it reflects a lack of genuine innovation.
+Rare‑earth elements are widely used in electronics, particularly in magnetic materials.
+Maintaining supply requires new mining operations with environmental, health and geopolitical consequences.
+Many applications do not inherently require REEs; improved material design can eliminate them entirely.
+Reliance on “recycled REEs” reflects a lack of genuine innovation rather than a long‑term solution.

 Waste generation